AnaMakarevich/any-rent/README.md

 ## What it does

 Imagine, there is a girl called Lily.
-She is 24 and she is all excitied about skateboarding, so she goes and buys a new skateboard for her to start with the new hobby.
-A few months later Lily finds a job in a big corporation, and she gets so busy with her new responsibilities that she doesn't have time for her hobby anymore.
-And the skateboard is taking space.
-She still wants to own it because she thinks he might get back to her hobby at some point.
+She is 24 and she is all excitied about skateboarding, so she goes and buys a new skateboard.
+Later Lily finds a job in a big corporation, and she doesn't have time for her hobby anymore.
+It just takes space.
+She still wants to own it because she thinks he might get back to her hobby.
 Lily uses AnyRent to offer her skateboard to people nearby for a while, while being secured by the contract that she will get it back in a good condition.

 Next, there is Steven, 18, who is not sure he will like skateboarding, but wants to try it for a couple of months.
 Steven uses AnyRent to rent a skateboard for a few weeks and then return it, knowing if he wants one forever or if he will be just renting it from time to time.